 - In addition to bank-funded student loans, many major financial institutions will also offer specialized lines of credit and student credit card products.

-Regardless of which type of student loan you have, a Licensed Insolvency Trustee can help you manage these student debts, which will essentially be treated as any other consumer debt with no special standing, depending on when your studies ended.
+Regardless of which type of student loan you have, a Licensed Insolvency Trustee can help you manage these student debts.
+Private (bank-funded) student loans will be treated as any other consumer debt (like a credit card), with no special exception.
+Government student loans may also be treated the same way, depending on when your studies ended.

-One factor to consider how best to deal with your student loans is how long it has been since your studies ended:
+A key factor in dealing with government student loans is how long it has been since your studies ended:

-- If it has been 7 years or more since you finished school, both a Consumer Proposal or a bankruptcy can effectively serve to discharge your unpaid student loans, as well as accumulated interest entirely.
+- If it has been 7 years or more since you finished school, both a Consumer Proposal or a bankruptcy can eliminate in full your unpaid student loans, as well as accumulated interest.

-- If it has been less than 7 years since you went to school and you are starting a Consumer Proposal or bankruptcy, you will still include your student loans in either process, but the unpaid amounts will need to be repaid after the proposal or bankruptcy proceeding has been completed.
+- If it has been less than 7 years since you went to school and you are starting a Consumer Proposal or bankruptcy, you will still include your student loans in either process, but the unpaid amounts will ‘survive’ and need to be repaid after your Consumer Proposal or bankruptcy has been completed.

-- If it has been more than 5 years but less than 7 since you last attended school and started bankruptcy, you may be granted a court order that would discharge your student loans under a special financial hardship clause.
+- If it has been more than 5 years but less than 7 since you last attended school and started bankruptcy or a Consumer Proposal, the court may grant an order that would discharge your otherwise remaining student loans under a special financial hardship clause.

-- Even if your Consumer Proposal or personal bankruptcy does not completely write-off your student loans, dealing with other debts you have such as credit cards can greatly relieve your budget and allow you to be in a better position to repay surviving student loans.
+Even if your Consumer Proposal or personal bankruptcy does not completely write-off your government student loans, dealing with other debts you have (such as credit cards, lines of credit, etc.) can greatly improve your budget and allow you to be in a better position to repay any surviving student loans.

 A Licensed Insolvency Trustee will help you determine what amounts, if any, would survive your Consumer Proposal or bankruptcy before you commit to a process and will help you weigh the pros and cons of all debt options available to you.
 We believe that making informed decisions about available debt management strategies is key to our clients moving forward with success and from a position of confidence.